CAPSTONE-2022-2023/CAPSTONE-PROJECT/feedback.md

 - The first three are perfect
 - The fourth should have been broken down into two (-0.5)
 - There should be a tool to allow users to see past transactions (-0.5)

+## Task 4

+### Risks, Assumptions, and Constraints (4/5)
+- First assumpiton is already covered by a risk -0.5
+- Even though it did make me laugh, remove last assumption
+- The constraint is not clear -0.5

+### README.md (5/5)
+All required changes properly implemented.

+### Use Cases
+- **Log in [by Mohammad Reza]** - Very good!
+(8/10) There should be a tool to reset passwords.
+Instead of relying on emails.
+Postcondition should mention that a session was created.
+- **Changing from Chequing to Savings Account (Gaurav Saini)** (4/10) It is not clear what this use case is talking about.
+The user is trasnferring money between accounts?
+The user is switching the view from one account to another?
+Or, is the user creating a new account? -4 There is a very large number of typos: chequings, there (instead of their), setting instead of settings, amongst others. -2
+- **Create Bank Account [by Matthew Samun]** Perfect (10/10)